juspay/hyperswitch-docs/explore-hyperswitch/payment-flows-and-management/quickstart/payment-links/secure-payment-links.md

 description: Secure payment links
 ---

-Payment links which are embedded in an iframe of a trusted domain are secure payment links.
-These links can only be embedded in an iframe and cannot be directly opened in a browser tab.
-Customers can view their saved payment methods and also save new payment methods in this link.
+Secure payment links are those embedded within the iframe of a trusted domain.
+These links cannot be directly opened in a browser tab and are designed to provide a safe environment for users to view and save their payment methods.

 # Using secure Payment links

-A list of trusted allowed domains must be configured in business profile for provisioning secure payment links.
-Once `allowed_domains` are configured, creating payment links will give back two URLs - one for open payment links which can be opened in a browser tab, and a secure link which can only be embedded in an iframe of a parent HTML.
-Domain name of the parent webpage should be configured in the `allowed_domains` field in business profile.
+To use secure payment links, you need to configure a list of trusted domains in the business profile under the `allowed_domains` field.
+Once set up, any payment link you create will include two URLs:
+1. An open link for direct browser access.
+2. A secure link intended for embedding in an iframe.

+The domain of the parent webpage embedding the secure link must match one of the domains listed in `allowed_domains`.

 #### Steps for using secure payment links

 **1. Configure `allowed_domains` in business profile**

-Below configuration sets up `localhost:5500` as trusted domain.
+Set up a trusted domain, such as `localhost:5500`, by updating the business profile configuration.

 {% code %}
 ```